A Look Back: First 10 Years in the NL

 Gussie Gannon, lefty pitcher for the Pirates on June 15,1895.
 He had a six year minor league career in which he went 55-55(stats may be incomplete), but his major league career consisted of just one relief appearance.
 On June 15th, in the opening game of a series against the Phillies, Bill Hart started for the Pirates and got hit hard.
 The Pirates called upon Gannon to make his major league debut and the rookie ended up going the last five innings.
 He allowed four runs, though just one was earned, gave up seven hits, two walks and he failed to strikeout a batter.
 In his only two career AB’s, Gannon struck out both times.
 He was soon back in the minors, where he finished his career five seasons later.
 Gannon lived until 1966, making him one of the last surviving 19th century major league players.

 Jim Gardner, pitcher for the Pirates in 1895, then again from 1897 until 1899.
 Gardner had an odd deal with the Pirates during his first season, at least by current day standards.
 He never traveled with the team during the 1895 season, making all ten starts and one relief appearance in Pittsburgh.
 Gardner pitched well, especially considering the high offense in the NL that season.
 He went 8-2, 2.64, completing eight of his ten starts.
 After not playing pro ball during the 1896 season, he returned to the Pirates in 1897, going 5-5, 5.19 in 14 games, all as a starter.
 He made his first appearance on the road in July of that season.
+He also occasionally took turns at third base and in both corner outfield spots.
 In 1898, Gardner was a regular with the team, going 10-13, 3.21 in 185.1 innings, his only full season in the majors.
 He was released after a few poor performances in the 1899 season, attributed partially to a severe beaning the previous season.
 Gardner made the majors one other time briefly, making three starts for the 1902 Chicago Orphans(Cubs).
 He was a lifelong native of Pittsburgh, though his life wasn’t that long.
 Gardner played minor league ball briefly in 1904, then in April of 1905, he passed away at age thirty from an ear abscess and subsequent brain infection from it.
 A teammate after his passing claimed that the severe beaning he took years earlier, resulted in a fractured skull and played a part in his untimely death.

 Sam Moran, pitcher for the 1895 Pirates.
 He was a 24-year-old, lefty-throwing rookie when he joined the Pirates in August of 1895.
 Moran started his pro career in Altoona in 1893 and played the following two seasons for Nashville of the Southern Association.
 He struggled in his late-season trial with the Pirates, but they gave him plenty of chances to show his stuff over that last month of the season.
 His first start came two days after his debut in relief.
 On August 30th, during the second game of a doubleheader, Moran faced the powerhouse Baltimore Orioles team, winners of three straight NL pennants(1894-96) and he was defeated 10-0.
 Moran made six starts and four relief appearances that season, going 2-4, 7.47 in 62.2 innings, with 78 hits allowed and 51 walks.
 That turned out to be his only major league experience.
 He was back in the minors in 1896 and like his teammate Jim Gardner, he too passed away at an early age during the baseball season.
 Moran died in August 1897 from chronic nephritis(kidney failure) at age twenty-six.